springload/draftjs_exporter/README.rst

 *  Finally, go to GitHub and create a release and a tag for the new version.
 *  Done!

+     As a last step, you may want to go update our `Draft.js exporter demo <https://github.com/springload/draftjs_exporter_demo>`_ to this new release to check that all is well in a fully separate project.

 Documentation
 -------------